robotindex/robotindex-data/README.md

 ## Keeping this repo current

+Two scheduled GitHub Actions keep this repo in step with the live site, both offset a few hours apart and both opening a PR rather than committing directly to `main`:

-A scheduled GitHub Action (`.github/workflows/sync-data.yml`) fetches `robotindex.io/data/builds-mods.json` and `robotindex.io/data/models-data.json` from the live deployed site roughly every 2 days, validates them against the schemas above, and — only if something changed — opens a pull request here with the diff for a human to review and merge.
-It does not commit directly to `main`.
-You can also trigger it on demand from the Actions tab ("Run workflow") right after deploying a change to the live site, instead of waiting for the schedule.
+- **`sync-data.yml`** fetches `robotindex.io/data/builds-mods.json` and `robotindex.io/data/models-data.json` from the live deployed site roughly every 2 days, validates them against the schemas above, and — only if something changed — opens a pull request here with the diff.
+- **`sync-products.yml`** re-extracts `directory.json` and every `products/<id>.json` from the live site's `directory.html` and `product-*.html` pages on the same ~2-day cadence, validates the result, and opens a pull request if anything changed.

-This keeps the repo in step with what's actually deployed, but it can only be as current as the last deploy to robotindex.io — if a fix has been made to the site's data but not yet deployed, a sync in that window just re-fetches the same numbers as before.
+Both can be triggered on demand from the Actions tab ("Run workflow") right after deploying a change to the live site, instead of waiting for the schedule.
+Both can only be as current as the last deploy to robotindex.io — if a fix has been made but not yet deployed, a sync in that window just re-fetches what was already there.

 ## Validating your changes

-Both files are validated against their schema with `scripts/validate_data.py` (uses Python's `jsonschema`, draft 2020-12) before anything is merged:
+`builds-mods.json` / `models-data.json` are validated against their schema with `scripts/validate_data.py` (uses Python's `jsonschema`, draft 2020-12) before anything is merged:

 ```bash
 pip install jsonschema